openharmony/docs/docs-en/readme/kernel-subsystem.md

 The OpenHarmony kernel is a real-time OS kernel developed by Huawei for IoT devices.
 It is as lightweight as RTOS and as easy-to-use as Linux.

-The kernel repository is used to store the source code of the OpenHarmony kernel components, including process and thread scheduling, memory management, IPC mechanism, and timer management, as well as the version package compilation information.
+The OpenHarmony kernel includes basic kernel functions such as process and thread scheduling, memory management, IPC mechanism, and timer management.

+The source code of the OpenHarmony kernel consists of two repositories: the [`kernel_liteos_a`](https://gitee.com/openharmony/kernel_liteos_a) repository for Cortex-A processors and the [`kernel_liteos_m`](https://gitee.com/openharmony/kernel_liteos_m) repository for Cortex-M processors.
+The directory structures of the two repositories are similar.
+The following describes the directory structure of kernel_liteos_a.

 ## Directory Structure<a name="section1121775732114"></a>

-**Table  1**  Directory structure of the OpenHarmony lightweight kernel source code
+**Table  1**  Directory structure of the OpenHarmony kernel source code

 <a name="table2977131081412"></a>
 <table><thead align="left"><tr id="row7977610131417"><th class="cellrowborder" valign="top" width="30.34%" id="mcps1.2.3.1.1"><p id="p18792459121314"><a name="p18792459121314"></a><a name="p18792459121314"></a>Directory</p>